Integrations¶

 - Do not put

-component.
-If both found, AIO will throw 400 error (Query deserialize error: duplicate field
+aioparameter insrcattribute, as the loader constructs this parameter based on thewidthandheightattributes ofImagecomponent.
+If both found, AIO will throw 400 error (Query deserialize error: duplicate fieldaio`). - Loader will not work on HTML's

-tag, it will apply only toImage
+imgtag, it will apply only toImagecomponent.

 Mobile App Image Optimization using Nitrogen AIO¶